-The Public Health Order relating to vaccination of education and care workers will not be extended beyond 13 May 2022.
-In line with broader community settings, ECE services will now move to a risk-based assessment approach for their workforce, meaning that services may choose to implement their own policies around staff vaccination.
+The Public Health Order relating to vaccination of education and care workers was not extended beyond 13 May 2022.
+In line with broader community settings, ECEC services should adopt a risk-based assessment approach for their workforce, meaning that services may choose to implement their own policies around staff vaccination.

 NSW Health continues to recommend two doses of the COVID-19 vaccination and a booster shot to reduce the risk of transmission within the community.

-- Your staff and visitors in ECE services should continue to be supported to wear a mask should they choose to do so.
+Your staff and visitors in ECEC services should continue to be supported to wear a mask should they choose to do so.

-For more information, refer to Face mask rules in NSW.
+For more information, refer to guidance on wearing face masks.

 In accordance with current NSW Health advice, masks will not be worn by children under 2 years of age and babies.